 Discover historic and contemporary craft connections on this walking tour led by Jennifer Zwilling of the Clay Studio.
 Philadelphia has been a vibrant craft hub for more than 300 years.
 Join us as we venture out to explore the magnificent and historically important architectural fabric of the city.
 As you travel from Independence Mall to Old City, you’ll learn about the craftspeople who created Independence Hall, Christ Church (where George Washington worshiped), the Betsy Ross House, Elfreth's Alley, and the current craft artists in residence at the Clay Studio and the Center for Art in Wood.

-Join us on afternoon tours – in partnership with CraftNOW Philadelphia – to explore some of some of Philadelphia’s most exciting maker spaces.
+Join us on tours – in partnership with CraftNOW Philadelphia – to explore some of some of Philadelphia’s most exciting maker spaces.
 Buses will travel from Center City to visit Globe Dye Works and MaKen Studios.

 About Globe Dye Works